nicolasjusten95/chat-app/README.md

 ## Images

+View your chats with other users:
 ![image Screenshot](./images/homepage.png)

-View your chats with other users.
+Send messages to other users:
 ![image Screenshot](./images/send_messages.png)

-Send messages to other users.
+Log into your account:
 ![image Screenshot](./images/signin.png)

-Log into your account.
+Create a new account:
 ![image Screenshot](./images/signup.png)

-Create a new account.
+Start a new chat:
 ![image Screenshot](./images/start_new_group_chat.png)

-Start a new chat.
+Edit your chats:
 ![image Screenshot](./images/edit_group_chat.png)
-Edit your chats.

 ## Contribution Guidelines

-We welcome contributions!
+I welcome contributions!
 If you have ideas for improvements or new features, feel free to open an issue or submit a pull request.

 ## License